codesapienbe/me/README.md

 # Personal Site

 This repository contains my personal website, deployed using GitHub Pages.
-The static site content is located in the `resume` directory and is automatically deployed whenever changes are pushed to the `main` branch.
+The static site content is located in the repository root and is automatically deployed whenever changes are pushed to the `main` branch.

 ## 🚀 Features

 - Static site generated with HTML, CSS, and JavaScript
 - Automatic deployment to GitHub Pages via GitHub Actions
-- Only the `resume` directory is published as the website
+- Only the repository root is published as the website

 ## 📦 Project Structure

 ```
 .
-├── resume/               # Static site files (HTML, CSS, JS)
+├── index.html            # Static site entry point
+├── app.js                # Application JavaScript
+├── style.css             # Stylesheet
 ├── .github/
 │   └── workflows/
 │       └── static.yml    # GitHub Actions workflow for deployment